Partnering with parents to raise a community of readers.

 - Read to your child in a relaxed, casual environment.
 Take the reading experience outdoors on the terrace outside of the Youth Services Room.

-- Just for Me When I'm Zero to Three!
+- Just for Me When I'm Zero to Two!
 The colors, textures and shapes integrated into the Learningscape provide endless opportunities for babies and toddlers to explore and learn about their world.
 Use this learning zone to help young children stimulate their developing brain, encourage playful discovery about objects, and develop gross and fine motor skills.

 - Learn more about child development and how to create an effective learning environment.
 Review the materials in the parent/teacher collection.